Burglary: United States

 In the United States, burglary is prosecuted as a felony or misdemeanor and involves trespassing and theft, entering a building or automobile, or loitering unlawfully with intent to commit any crime, not necessarily a theft – for example, vandalism.
 Even if nothing is stolen in a burglary, the act is a statutory offense.
 Buildings can include hangars, sheds, barns, and coops; burglary of boats, aircraft, trucks, military equipment, and railway cars is possible.
 Burglary may be an element in crimes involving rape, arson, kidnapping, identity theft, or violation of civil rights; indeed, the "plumbers" of the Watergate scandal were technically burglars.
 Any entry into the building or automobile of another with the intent to commit a crime, even if the entry would otherwise be permitted for lawful purposes, may constitute burglary on the theory that the permission to enter is only extended for lawful purposes (for example, a shoplifter may be prosecuted for burglary in addition to theft, for entering a shop with the intent to steal).
 As with all legal definitions in the U.S., the foregoing description may not be applicable in every jurisdiction, since there are 50 separate state criminal codes, plus federal and territorial codes in force.

 Home invasion

 Commission of a burglary with the intention or result of confronting persons on the premises may constitute an aggravated offense known as "home invasion".
 Taking or attempting to take property by force or threat of force from persons on the premises also constitutes the offense of robbery.

 Nighttime burglaries

 In some states, a burglary committed during the hours of daylight is technically not burglary, but housebreaking.
 In many jurisdictions in the U.S., burglary is punished more severely than housebreaking.
-In California, for example, burglary was punished as burglary in the first degree, while housebreaking was punished as burglary in the second degree.
-California now distinguishes between entry into a residence and into a commercial building, with the burglary of a residence bearing heavier punishment.

 In states that continue to punish burglary more severely than housebreaking twilight, night is traditionally defined as hours between 30 minutes after sunset and 30 minutes before sunrise.